benhanesdell/Prompting-Style-Guides/README.md

 ## License

 This project is licensed under the GNU General Public License.
-See the [LICENSE](./LICENSE) file for details.
+See the LICENSE file for details.

 ## Contact

-For questions, suggestions, or collaboration, please contact [benhanesdell](https://github.com/benhanesdell).
+For questions, suggestions, or collaboration, please contact [benhanesdell](https://github.com/benhanesdell